cesardcorreia/smspubli-api/README.md

 <img alt="packagyst" src="https://img.shields.io/packagist/l/alyatek/smspubli-api">
 </p>

-Even though their api documentation is super simple and easy to understand I wanted an even simpler way of using the api.
+Even though their api documentation is super simple and easy to understand I wanted an even simpler way of using it.
-The package is currently very simple and only does one thing, send a sms, even though it validates the numbers and certain contents, I want to improve it in the future.
+The package is currently very simple and only does one thing, sends a sms, even though it validates the numbers and certain contents, I want to improve it in the future.

 ## Installation